-- 6.12.1 In some previous weighted scoring exercises, where the process has taken place over a number of sessions, the number of patients, carers and members of the public participating has fallen as the process has unfolded.
+- 6.12.1 In some previous weighted scoring exercises, where the process has taken place over a number of sessions, the number of individuals, patients, carers and members of the public participating has fallen as the process has unfolded.
 Whilst it may be that some people have simply been unable to attend the later sessions, there may have been others who have chosen to withdraw as they have found the process more complicated and challenging than they had expected.
 This underlines the need to ensure that people understand at the outset what the process will entail, and are able to identify any support that they feel they may require. - 6.12.2 It may be worth checking with people prior to each session whether they will be able to attend, and following up with people who do not attend later sessions to establish the reasons for this, as it may highlight useful learning points which can be helpful for future planning.

-7. FINANCIAL APPRAISAL
+7. Financial appraisal

-- 7.1 It is clear from the guidance that financial issues should be considered separately from the non-financial benefits.
+7.1 It is clear from the guidance that financial issues should be considered separately from the non-financial benefits.
 The process of assessing costs in line with the principles set out in the Treasury's Green Book is technical and specialist in nature, and is therefore a process which is not likely to be suitable for direct public involvement (although it is of course possible that some local people may have both the expertise and interest necessary to participate in these aspects).
 However, it is a vital element of the process, and it can have a significant effect on the assessment of options i.e. the option which has the highest weighted benefit score in terms of non-financial benefits may no longer appear to be the 'best' option when costs are taken into account.
-This is an issue which has led to some unhappiness from participants in past exercises. - 7.2 It is important that people who have participated in the weighted scoring exercise receive information relating to the financial appraisal and how it has impacted on the overall assessment of options, in addition to information about the next steps in the process.
+This is an issue which has led to some concern from participants in past exercises.

+7.2 It is important that people who have participated in the weighted scoring exercise receive information relating to the financial appraisal and how it has impacted on the overall assessment of options, in addition to information about the next steps in the process.
 As well as providing written reports, it can be helpful to arrange a meeting for all participants in order that they have the opportunity to hear about the work that has been carried out in terms of financial and risk issues and the assessment of affordability/deliverability, and that they have the opportunity to raise any queries or concerns that they may have.
-It is essential that Boards are seen to be open and transparent about financial issues.
-For example, it is possible that some people may wish to see background papers or detailed workings that would not generally be included in summary reports, and Boards should be open to requests for such information and willing to provide further explanations as appropriate.
+It is essential that NHS boards and Integration Joint Boards are seen to be open and transparent about financial issues.
+For example, it is possible that some people may wish to see background papers or detailed workings that would not generally be included in summary reports, and NHS boards and Integration Joint Boards should be open to requests for such information and willing to provide further explanations as appropriate.
+The purpose of risk assessment is to assess the likelihood of risks occurring and their potential consequences or impact on the options.